satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

 # Features and Licensing
 #-------------------------------------------------------------------------------

-The NVIDIA IndeX for Visocyte plugin comes with a free workstation license that enables exploiting the capabilities of a single GPU.
+The NVIDIA IndeX for ParaView plugin comes with a free workstation license that enables exploiting the capabilities of a single GPU.

 If you aim to use NVIDIA IndeX on a cluster of multiple hosts and/or